Ian Botham: Style and technique

 Botham had an affinity with Brian Close, his first county captain who became a mentor to him, as they shared a determination to do well and win matches.
 Wisden has commented on another shared characteristic: "outstanding courage", mainly because Botham would readily field anywhere, generally in the slips but also in dangerous positions near the batsman and he was a brilliant fielder.
 As a batsman, Botham was often wrongly labelled by the tabloid press as a "big hitter" (effectively implying that he was a "slogger") but, while it is true that his strength enabled him to drive a ball for six and his courage to hook one for six, Botham actually had a very correct batting style as he stood side-on and played straight: Wisden praised his "straight hitting and square cutting".

 Botham might not have been good enough to retain a regular England place as a specialist batsman (his Test career batting average was a fairly modest 33.54) but as a bowler who was capable of taking 383 Test wickets, he certainly would.
 Wisden praised Tom Cartwright for helping to develop Botham's technique as a swing bowler and, by the time he made his Test debut in 1977, Botham had mastered change of pace, the outswinger and the fast inswinging yorker, all formidable parts of his repertoire which eventually enabled him to break the world Test wicket record.

 Writing in Barclays World of Cricket (1986), former England captain Tony Lewis commented on Botham's strength, enthusiasm and aggression "which he took into every game".
-Lewis, however, pointed out that Botham's exuberance often reduced the efficiency of his play, in that he would take too many risks or refuse to give up on a bowling tactic despite ongoing heavy cost.
+Lewis, however, said that Botham's exuberance often reduced the efficiency of his play, in that he would take too many risks or refuse to give up on a bowling tactic despite ongoing heavy cost.
 He summarised Botham as an exciting cricketer who lacked self-discipline.
 Botham was in the middle of his career when the book was published, but Lewis emphasised the speed at which Botham had achieved certain milestones such as 1,000 runs and 100 wickets in Test cricket.
 At that time there seemed no reason why Botham should not go on reaching milestones, but he had already peaked and, in retrospect, his career had a meteoric aspect.
-His rival Imran Khan asserted this when he said: "Botham was someone who I don't think ever did justice to his talent.
+His rival Imran Khan said: "Botham was someone who I don't think ever did justice to his talent.
 When he started he could have done anything, but he declined very quickly.
 In a way our careers were the opposite of each other.
 I started quite slowly but got better, maximised my talent.
 He went the other way, I think".